IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

    - Using GraalVM to create native executables for better performance and simpler usage
    - Eliminates the need for Java runtime on the GitHub runner

-2. **Docker Images as Distribution Mechanism**
+2. **GitHub Releases for Distribution**
-   - Using Docker images to store and distribute the executables
+   - Using GitHub releases to store and distribute the executables
    - Provides versioning and easy access to specific versions
    - Simplifies version checking and management
-   - Eliminates the need for GitHub Releases

 3. **Tool Cache for Efficiency**
    - Using GitHub's tool cache to avoid redundant downloads